awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/replace-launch-config.md

 **Prerequisites**
 Before you can replace a launch configuration in an Auto Scaling group, you must first create your launch template\.
 The easiest way to create a launch template is to copy it from the launch configuration\.
 For more information, see [Copying a Launch Configuration to a Launch Template](copy-launch-config.md)\.

+When you replace a launch configuration with a launch template, your `ec2:RunInstances` permissions are checked\.
+If you are attempting to use a launch template and you do not have sufficient permissions, you receive an error that you're not authorized to use the launch template\.

 **To replace the launch configuration for an Auto Scaling group**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.